What is the importance of potassium? Potassium levels are closely connected with heart health.

 The best way to get enough potassium is to eat fruits and vegetables.
 However, most foods contain at least some potassium:

-- potatoes, including sweet potatoes
+- potatoes, including sweet potatoes (see below for recipe for home made French fries)

 - beans and peas